wyrover/gjitenkai/README.md

 A new implementation of Gjiten, a Gnome japanese dictionary.

 # Goal
-The goal of this rewrite of Gjiten is to have a Gjiten on which new features can be more easly added in the future.
+The goal of this rewrite of Gjiten is to have a Gjiten with new features and a new interface, while keeping the original overall design.

 #Prerequistes